-Caulk openings in exterior walls, place mesh covers over vents, and seal spaces around wires and pipes entering your house.
+- Caulk openings in exterior walls, place mesh cover over vents and seal spaces around wires and pipes entering your house.

 Bed bugs feed on the blood of warm-blooded mammals.
 While they will feed on the blood of animals, people are their preferred hosts.
 Bed bugs are nocturnal, emerging at night to feed on the blood of their sleeping hosts.